samcolmanetti/nytimes-presidential-candidates-stats/README.md

 2.)
 Fix bug regarding the month of november
   - For some reason the number of mentions drops dramatically for the entire month of november for all candidates
+    - EDIT: It is because there are only 2 index files posted for november instead of the usual 6

 3.)
 Adjust algorithm to support other years